AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/create-mesh.md

 The `aio api-mesh:create` response assigns you a `meshId`.
 Use the [`aio api-mesh:status`](../advanced/index.md#aio-api-meshstatus) command to see the status of your mesh creation.
 You can run the [`aio api-mesh:describe`](../advanced/index.md#aio-api-meshdescribe) command to get your `apiKey` and a GraphQL endpoint that you can use to query your mesh.

-After successfully running the status command, the response provides the edge URL:
+After successfully running the status command, the response provides the mesh URL:

   ```terminal
   Edge Mesh Status: